python-compilers-workshop/python-compilers-workshop.github.io/index.md

   types and operations, essentially reimplementing `numpy` inside each compiler.
-But this strategy has a number of obvious downsides in terms of duplicated effort, subtle incompatibilities, increased testing load for downstream projects, the ability to continue to evolve and improve `numpy`'s semantics, and the potential need to then repeat the whole exercise for other projects like [`dynd`](http://libdynd.org/) (a `numpy` competitor) or `pandas`.
+But this strategy has a number of obvious downsides in terms of duplicated effort, subtle incompatibilities, increased testing load for downstream projects, reduced ability to evolve and improve `numpy`'s semantics, and the potential need to then repeat the whole exercise for other projects like [`dynd`](http://libdynd.org/) (a `numpy` competitor) or `pandas`.
 And this question is becoming particularly urgent, since not only has Numba already started down this road, but Pyston and